libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

-Though JSONata tasks are the most common use of JSONata, other task parameters can also use JSON if they begin with the  `=` prefix.
+Though JSONata tasks are the most common use of JSONata, you can use the `=` prefix to declare an expression in many other fields.
+Parameters that accept expressions include:

-- API payloads.
+- **API payloads**.
 Calls to the Rhize GraphQL API and to external APIs can both use JSONata in their payloads.
-- Outgoing payloads.
+- **Outgoing payloads**.
 The messages you send with intermediate message throws can have JSONata.
-- Response transformations.
+- **Response transformations.**
   - REST.
 Write JSONata in the input expression to filter data.
 This is helpful to remove data from overfetching and to keep the process variable size lower.
   - GraphQL input.
 As with JSONata, your GraphQL tasks can pass their results to JSONata.
 This is less common, as GraphQL already provides tight control of the data it returns, but it is useful for calculating derived values.